prititaliya/College-website/readme.md

 A dynamic and responsive college website developed using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
 This project aims to provide a clean, professional, and user-friendly interface for students, faculty, and visitors seeking information about a college and its offerings.

-## 🌐 Live Preview

-> Coming soon – You can clone the repo and open `index.html` to view locally.

----

 ## 🛠️ Features